sYANGunique1111/Yolov-DETR-deepsort/README.md

 ## Introduction
 This is an implement of MOT tracking algorithm deep sort.
 Deep sort is basicly the same with sort but added a CNN model to extract features in image of human part bounded by a detector.
 This CNN model is indeed a RE-ID model and the detector used in [PAPER](https://arxiv.org/abs/1703.07402) is FasterRCNN , and the original source code is [HERE](https://github.com/ZQPei/deep_sort_pytorch).
 In the original code, it adopted **YOLOv3** for detection.
-I didn't touch that part but added **DETR** for another option of tracking as well.
+I didn't touch that part but added **DETR** as another option for detection as well.
 The usage to run with detr can be found in section 5: run demo.

 ## Dependencies
 - python 3 (python2 not sure)